Approximating parametric suprema for constructible and power-constructible functions: Abstract

 \section{Abstract}

 We prove that one may approximate parametric suprema of constructible and power-constructible functions using functions within the same class.
-This resolves a conjecture by Adiceam and Cluckers from \cite{AM2}, which was posited after studying a question posed by Sarnak \cite{S97}.
-We apply our result to prove that a certain subclass of $\mathcal{C}^{\exp}$-class distributions is tempered, partially answering a question in \cite{ACRS24}, and to make uniform a bound concerning pushforward measures, as mentioned in \cite{GHS24}.
+This resolves a conjecture by Adiceam and Cluckers, which was posited in a paper by Adiceam and Marmon (2023) after studying a question posed by Sarnak (1997).
+We apply our result to prove that a certain subclass of $\mathcal{C}^{\exp}$-class distributions is tempered, partially answering a question by Aizenbud, Cluckers, Raibaut and Servi (2023), and to make uniform a bound concerning pushforward measures, as mentioned in work by Glazer, Hendel and Sodin (2024).